DSSGxDFKI/occrp-document-classifier/README.md

 This is a Python library to perform document classification for [OCCRP Aleph](aleph.occrp.org/).
 It allows to train and test a classifier that can predict the type of a document.

 This project was developed during [Data Science for Social Good fellowship](https://sebastian.vollmer.ms/dssg/) in Kaiserslautern, Germany in the summer of 2022.
-The fellowship is funded by Rhineland Palatinate Technical University at Kaiserslautern-Landau, in cooperation with the German Research Centre for Artifficial Intelligence (DFKI GmbH).
+The fellowship is funded by Rhineland Palatinate Technical University at Kaiserslautern-Landau, in cooperation with the German Research Centre for Artificial Intelligence (DFKI GmbH).

 ## Quick Start